muhammadusmaan/Data-Structures-and-Algorithms/README.md

 Explore C++ projects:
 1. Predator-Prey Game
 2. Dynamic Array Implementation
 3. Expression Evaluator with Stacks
+4. Airport Simulation System with Queue

 **Project 1: Predator-Prey Game (C++)**
 Simulate a Predator-Prey scenario on a 2D array.
 The Predator is attracted to the Prey, while the Prey is repelled away from the Predator.
 The positions are denoted by Pi,j for the Predator and pij for the Prey.
 The attraction/repulsion is proportional to the distance between the Predator and Prey, calculated using the Cartesian formula.
 Movements are restricted to row or column-wise.
 Can the Predator catch the Prey?
 Is there an optimized algorithm to guarantee the Predator never catches the Prey?